-Therefore, having considered the arguments for and against, it is my view that the public interest test favours maintaining the exemption with regard to the redacted parts of the attached MO notes.
-West Midlands Police will not disclose information that could reveal personal information or compromise the law enforcement role of the force.
+Therefore, having considered the arguments for and against, it is my view that the public interest test favours maintaining the exemption with regard to releasing any further details about this case.
+West Midlands Police will not disclose information that could compromise the law enforcement role of the force.